inbo/pywhip/README.md

 ### type
 *(partly cerberus supported)*

 Does the data conform to a specific field type?

-Cerberus supports following dtypes:
+Cerberus supports following dtypes, which are also supported by the DWCA validator:
 * string
 * integer
 * float
 * number (integer or float)
 * boolean
 * datetime (!the datatype itself, not formatted string)

+Following Cerberus dtypes are not supported by the DWAC Validator:
 * dict (formally collections.mapping)
 * list (formally collections.sequence, excluding strings)
 * set

+Following dtypes are added to the DWCA Validator, not supported by Cerberus:
+* url
+* json

-The dwac validator uses a custom rule for dates, embedded in dateFormat.
-Furthermore, uri and json formats will be explicitly supported as group type.
+The DWCA Validator uses a custom rule for dates, embedded in dateFormat.

 ```YAML
 # Expects: string